Musicians donate $10K to

 Fiorentino, a Charleswood resident, said after hearing them sing, people would ask the ladies for a CD of their music, which they didn’t have.
 In 2009, the musicians received funding from Richard Wojcik, on behalf of Wojcik’s Funeral Chapel, to make an album, which they decided they would sell to raise money for charity.

-Insieme, their first album.
+The result is Insieme, their first album.
 Insieme means together in Italian.

 On Nov.
 14, Fiorentino and Salo-Campbell, who is a St. Vital resident, presented Siloam Mission with a cheque for $10,000 at a service at Holy Rosary Parish.
 The money is half of the album’s total proceeds.